Rome with Kids: Discover What’s in Rome for Children

 Some of the coolest parks in Rome that both children and adults will love are the always-gorgeous Villa Borghese Gardens and Villa Doria Pamphilj.

 Villa Borghese is heaven for anyone who enters as there is something for everyone.
 You can relax on a picnic, rent a rowboat in the lake and row around the small temple, join other families in the kids’ playground, visit the local zoo, and hire a pedal-power golf cart to wander around the whole park.
-There is also a kid-friendly tour of the Borghese Gallery and park.

 Similarly, Villa Pamphilj, too, is a former noble villa that was adapted into an urban park where kids can play in the playground, see the aquatic wildlife such as fish, turtles, ducks, and swans, and run wildly and freely.